 If starting a blog and writing your heart out piques your interest, then you can learn how I became a full-time blogger earning over six figures per year.

-But in this blog post, we’ll be discussing the different money-making opportunities you can do when being a freelance writer.
+But in this blog post, we’ll be discussing the different money-making opportunities you can take on when working as a freelance writer.

 If you’re ready, then let’s get right to it!